kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/concept-ServiceCatalog-Integration/serviceCatalogIntegration-Concept.md

       namespace: default
 ```

-The Telemetry Operator generates the low-level CRs out of this pipeline
+3. The Telemetry Operator generates the low-level CRs based on this pipeline:

 ```YAML
 kind: LoggingConfiguration